Copper North Mining Corp 30 Million Pounds of Copper

 Copper North Mining is set to produce 30 million pounds of copper per year.
 With low production costs and additional gold and silver revenues.
-Copper North Mining is positioned to develop Canada’s next copper mine.
+As a result positioned to develop Canada’s next copper mine.

 The Company has also recently acquired the Thor property, immediately south of the Kemess Mine in north central British Columbia.
 Thor provides Copper North with an attractive exploration and discovery opportunity adjacent a major dormant mine-mill complex.
-An exploration program, including drilling of porphyry copper-gold targets, was successfully completed in October 2016.
+Exploration program including drilling of porphyry copper-gold targets, was successfully completed in October 2016.
 Copper North also holds the high-grade Redstone property located in the Northwest Territories, Canada.